grimme-lab/mstore/README.md

 - *UPU23*
 - *X23*

-Furthermore, some test systems beyond of published benchmark sets are collected:
+Furthermore, some test systems beyond published benchmark sets are also collected:

 - *f-block*